 This course introduces students to some of the major current teaching methods in English as a Second or Foreign Language.
 It is designed to help prepare teachers for teaching English to ESL speakers either in Canada or abroad.
-Students will also be required to complete a short ESL practicum.
+This course may be taken as part of the TESOL Certificate Program.